Mark Judge, Alleged Witness To Brett Kavanaugh Sex Assault, Has Skipped Town — But 'Washington Post' Found Him

-Mark Judge, who according to sexual assault allegations against Donald Trump’s Superme Court nominee Brett Kavanaugh, was the other high school boy in the room as Kavanaugh attacked then-15-year-old Christine Blasey (now Blasey Ford), as Inquisitr noted, issued a statement shortly after the allegation surfaced claiming he had “no memory” of the incident — and then the suburban-Washington D.C.-based right-wing pundit and author disappeared.
+Mark Judge, who according to sexual assault allegations against Donald Trump’s Supreme Court nominee Brett Kavanaugh was the other high school boy in the room as Kavanaugh attacked then 15-year-old Christine Blasey (now Blasey Ford), as Inquisitr noted, issued a statement shortly after the allegation surfaced claiming he had “no memory” of the incident — and then the suburban Washington, D.C.-based right-wing pundit and author disappeared.

 “I have no memory of this alleged incident,” Judge said in his lone public statement to date, according to USA Today.”Brett Kavanaugh and I were friends in high school but I do not recall the party described in Dr. Ford’s letter.
 More to the point, I never saw Brett act in the manner Dr. Ford describes.”